PowerFeather/powerfeather-docs/README.md

 ### Preparation

 The site is built with Docusaurus.
-Go to the [installation guide](https://docusaurus.io/docs/installation) to install it on your system.
+Follow [this guide](https://docusaurus.io/docs/installation) to install it on your system.

 ### Usage